OneGov/onegov-docs/index.rst

 OneGov Neo is a new development whose goal is to provide municipalities with a lean web presence.
 It focuses on providing ways to manage and process transactions (citizen requests).
-It also offers a way for towns to present themselves, thought this is not it's main focus.
+It also offers a way for towns to present themselves, thought this is not its main focus.

 OneGov Neo is built with `Morepath, the web microframework with superpowers
 <http://morepath.readthedocs.org/en/latest/>`_.